 “There is no framework but bits of individual policies, and nowhere does it come together,” said Rachel Kent, a lawyer at Hogan Lovells and contributor to the review.

-The team at Platform Executive hope you have enjoyed this news article.
+The team at Platform Executive hope you have enjoyed the ‘Brexit Britain to offer fast-track visas to bolster FinTechs‘ article.
 Translation from English to other languages via Google Cloud Translation.
 Initial reporting via our official content partners at Thomson Reuters.
 Reporting by Huw Jones.
 Editing by Jane Merriman and John Stonestreet.